microsoft/vscode-docs/api/extension-guides/prompt-tsx.md

 ### Summary

-In this example, we created a `MyPrompt` component that includes base instructions, user query, history messages, and file contents with different priorities and `flexGrow` values.
-We also created a `FileContext` component that includes the contents of the files the user is currently looking at and uses the `flexGrow` property to cooperatively size the file contents to fit within the token budget.
+In this example, you created a `MyPrompt` component that includes base instructions, user query, history messages, and file contents with different priorities and `flexGrow` values.
+You also created a `FileContext` component that includes the contents of the files the user is currently looking at and uses the `flexGrow` property to cooperatively size the file contents to fit within the token budget.

 By following this pattern, you can ensure that the most important parts of your prompt are always included, while less important parts are pruned as needed to fit within the model's context window.
 For the complete implementation details of the `getExpandedFiles` method and the `FileContextTracker` class, please refer to the [prompt-tsx repo](https://github.com/microsoft/vscode-prompt-tsx/tree/main/examples).